Here are answers to frequently asked questions regarding noise abatement at Tampa International Airport.

 What should prospective home buyers in Hillsborough County do before purchasing property?

 The Aviation Authority can help you learn about the varying flight patterns, peak travel month, and potential noise impact areas from aircraft operations.
 We can provide flight track information that show predominant aircraft flight patterns at TPA.
 We encourage home buyers to visit properties at several different times of the day and during various seasons.
-For additional information, call the noise office at (813) 870-7843.
+For additional information, call the Noise Monitoring Office at (813) 870-7843.

 When do most planes depart or arrive at TPA?

 Airlines design their schedules for the convenience of their customers.
 The Airport cannot control or restrict operations.
 As a public use airport, TPA is open 24/7.
-The heaviest travel periods are early to mid-morning and mid-afternoon to early evening.
+The heaviest travel periods are generally early to mid-morning and mid-afternoon to early evening.
 Cargo aircraft operate late-night and early-morning flights and more commercial air carriers are scheduling flights later in to the evening than in years past.
 Aircraft can access TPA at anytime of day or night.

 Why do so many planes take off and land in the same direction?

-Planes must takeoff and land into the direction of the wind, therefore, the direction of arrivals and departures is determined almost exclusively by wind direction.
+Planes must takeoff and land into the direction of the prevailing wind, therefore, the direction of arrivals and departures is determined almost exclusively by wind direction.
 The Federal Aviation Administration (FAA) is in charge of air traffic control at TPA.